 It is the hope of the Club that these experiences will keep our members working for the preservation and wise use of wild country, so that it may be enjoyed and passed on to future generations undiminished.

-The White Mountain National Forest is teaming with the AMC Four Thousand Footer Club for the 2013 National Trails Day on Saturday June 1.
-Volunteers are needed for three work projects on Mt.
-Carrigain--bog bridge building and rock step work on the Signal Ridge Trail and maintenance on the summit fire tower.
-Members of the Committee will be participating in the work parties.
-We hope to see you there!
+The White Mountain National Forest teamed with the AMC Four Thousand Footer Club for the 2013 National Trails Day on Saturday, June 1.
+Volunteers worked alongside Forest Service employees on two work projects on Mt.
+Carrigain--bog bridge building and rock step work on the Signal Ridge Trail.
+A third group hauled tools and supplies to the summit.
+The Forest Service will be replacing all the wood on the fire tower in coming weeks.
+Four members of the Four Thousand Footer Committee were among the volunteers participating in the work parties.
+A great time was had by all.
+Thank you volunteers!!

 In the mountains of truth, you never climb in vain.
 Either you already reach a higher point today, or you exercise your strength in order to be able to climb higher tomorrow.